-This can cover a whole range of issues... from it taking far too long for them to acknowledge problems... to them not letting you know when updates are taking place... or not getting back to you when they say they will...
+This can cover a whole range of issues... from taking too long for them to acknowledge problems... to them not telling you when updates are taking place... or not getting back to you when they say they will...

 If we were talking about any other kind of supplier, these gripes might seem a little petty.
 But as we know, without working technology, your business can't run as it's supposed to, and these little gripes become huge issues.